hewes/unite-gtags/README.md

     :Unite gtags/completion

-Default action on the result is 'list_references'.
+Default action on the result is 'list\_references'.
-'list_definitions' is also available.
+'list\_definitions' is also available.

+# Configuration
+## Grouping by filepath

+When you set g:unite\_source\_gtags\_treelize = 1 (default 0),
+unite result is grouped by filepath and enable you to select a candidate with tree like interface.
+This format is effective when filepath is too long string.

+### Example

+Default format:

+    sample1/foo.rb  2    def hoge
+    sample1/foo.rb  6      hoge
+    sample2/bar.rb  4      hoge

+Tree format:

+    sample1/foo.rb
+      2    def hoge
+      6      hoge
+    sample2/bar.rb
+      4      hoge